scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 only insofar as it is a good proxy for :math:`t_\mathrm{compute}`.

 Cloudknot's aim is to minimize :math:`t_\mathrm{env}` without an unacceptable increase in :math:`t_\mathrm{exec}`.
-We will introduce Cloudknot and demonstrate a few of its use cases before returning to the trade-off between :math:`t_\mathrm{env}` and :math:`t_\mathrm{exec}` in the Conclusion.
+The next section discusses Cloudknot's approach to parallelism and the API section describes Cloudknot's user interface.
+In the Examples section, we demonstrate a few of Cloudknot's use cases before returning to the trade-off between :math:`t_\mathrm{env}` and :math:`t_\mathrm{exec}` in the Conclusion.